younessoub/projet_M207/README.md

-After installing the glpi you should see the login page
+After installing glpi you should see the login page

 ![glpi login](./images/glpilogin.JPG)